Press ESC to close

 1973 | England

-The inaugural Women’s World Cup took place in 1973, 2 years before the men’s ODI World Cup kicked off.
+The inaugural Women’s World Cup took place in 1973, two years before the men’s ODI World Cup kicked off.
 However, the International Women’s Cricket Council (IWCC) organised the women’s tournament as it wasn’t part of the ICC.

 1978 | Australia